Welcome to the

 The infrastructure provisioning module is the component that is used to create testbed configurations and orchestrate them on a computing platform.
 OpenStack has the features required for the infrastructure provisioning module in the form of the OpenStack Heat project.
 While OpenStack Heat would provide everything needed, the range uses the infrastructure-as-code tool Terraform instead, as it supports a variety of computing platforms and allows the definition of reusable complex infrastructure modules.
 Due to its infrastructure-as-code nature, configurations can also be subject to version control and stored using program code versioning systems (e.g. GIT).

-consul terraform terragrunt
+terraform terragrunt

 Software Provisioning